-- Students must successfully complete a minimum of 120 credit hours to graduate. - 2.
+- 1. Students must successfully complete a minimum of 120 credit hours to graduate. - 2.
 Students must successfully complete at least 69 of the 120 required credit hours in the arts and sciences.
 No more than 21 of these 69 credit hours-including credits earned on the basis of a Self-Acquired Competency (SAC) portfolio-may be taken in a single arts and sciences department or subject area.
-In addition, no more than 30 of the 51 credit hours allowed outside the arts and sciences-including credits earned on the basis of a SAC portfolio-may be taken in any one professional school or technical program. - 3.
-Students must successfully complete at least 30 of the 120 required credit hours at Indiana University or through the Independent Study Program.
+In addition, no more than 30 of the 51 credit hours allowed outside the arts and sciences-including credits earned on the basis of a SAC portfolio-may be taken in any one professional school or technical program. - Students must successfully complete at least 30 of 3. the 120 required credit hours at Indiana University or through the Independent Study Program.
 Earning credit through an academic department examination at Indiana University is equivalent to having completed that course at Indiana University.
 Credits earned by self-acquired competency, Defense Activity for Non-Traditional Education Support (DANTES), and College-Level Examination Programs (CLEP) may not be applied to this 30 credit hour requirement. - 4.
 Students must complete at least 20 credit hours after admission to the General Studies Degree Program.
 This should be Indiana University course work.
-Credits earned by self-acquired competency, Defense Activity for Non-Traditional Education Support (DANTES), and College-Level Examination Programs (CLEP) may not be applied to this 20 credit hour requirement. - Students must successfully complete at least 30 of the 120 required credit hours at the 300 and 400 upper-division level. - 6.
+Credits earned by self-acquired competency, Defense Activity for Non-Traditional Education Support (DANTES), and College-Level Examination Programs (CLEP) may not be applied to this 20 credit hour requirement. - 5.
+Students must successfully complete at least 30 of the 120 required credit hours at the 300 and 400 upper-division level. - 6.
 Students must earn a minimum cumulative GPA of 2.0 on all courses considered for the B.G.S. and on all courses completed after admission to the School of Continuing Studies.
-C- is the minimum grade accepted for any course completed to satisfy course distribution requirements. - Students who pursue the B.G.S. after completing the A.A.G.S. must fulfill the B.G.S requirements in effect at the time of admission to the bachelor's program. - 8.
-Students may be awarded the A.A.G.S. and B.G.S. within the same academic year. - Students must also fulfill the fundamental skills and course distribution requirements (see "Fundamental Skills Competency Requirements" and "Course Distribution Requirements").
+C- is the minimum grade accepted for any course completed to satisfy course distribution requirements. - 7.
+Students who pursue the B.G.S. after completing the A.A.G.S. must fulfill the B.G.S requirements in effect at the time of admission to the bachelor's program. - 8.
+Students must also fulfill the fundamental skills and course distribution requirements (see "Fundamental Skills Competency Requirements" and "Course Distribution Requirements").